Oma's Delicious German Recipes: Easy Meals to Traditional Favorites

-German recipes aren't normally put into the category of being quick and easy to make.
+Easy authentic German recipes?
+German food isn't normally put into the category of being quick and easy to make.

+In fact, this strudel is one of the quickest and easiest desserts there is!
 Perhaps you're looking to make a German Black Forest cake?
 You can choose to make the traditional way made from scratch.
 But, if you're in a hurry, there's an easy version made from a mix and a can!

 Traditional German food ~ quickly and easily.
 Ready?
 Which will you start with?